 - In the New Zealand high UV; it takes approx 4 hours to charge 4x NiMH A class batteries via the Nomad 7 Panel under a clear sky(although be careful to shade the charger well)

-- The Power Bank requires 4 AA or 4 AAA to start charging, it doesn’t matter what state of charge the individual batteries are.
+- The Power Bank requires 4 AA or 4 AAA to start charging, it doesn’t matter what state of charge the batteries are.

 - Charge just batteries or divide the charge between the batteries and a USB device.